-1 Press the I/ (ON/STANDBY)

-A message "POWER OFF?" appears on the screen.

-2 Press the I/Ů (ON/STANDBY) button again before the message disappears.
+- Press the I/(1) (ON/STANDBY) button.
+A message "POWER OFF?" appears on the screen. - 2 Press the I/(1) (ON/STANDBY) button again before the message disappears.
 The ON/STANDBY indicator flashes in green and the fan continues to run to reduce the internal heat.
-First, the ON/STANDBY indicator flashes quickly, during which you will not be able to light up the ON/STANDBY indicator with the I/Ů (ON/STANDBY) button.